 11. How might my academic status be affected by my Winter Session grades?

 There is no Deans’ List in Winter Session.
-Students who were on academic probation prior to attending Winter Session will remain on probation but will not be suspended or dismissed based on Winter Session academic performance.
-Students who do well during Winter Session may have their academic probation removed.
+Students in good academic standing prior to attending Winter Session will be placed on academic warning or probation if their cumulative GPA falls below a 2.00.
+They will not be suspended or dismissed.
+Students who were on academic warning or probation prior to attending Winter Session will not be suspended or dismissed based on Winter Session academic performance.
+Students who do well during Winter Session may have their academic warning or probation removed.

 12. When will a decision be made to cancel low enrolled courses and how will I be notified?